myevertime/CS498-Project-Narrative-Viz/README.md

 # narrative-visualization
-This project is for the final project of CS 498 Data Visualization course from University of Illinois Urbana Champaign by Hyeonjae Cho.
+This project is for the final project of CS 498 Data Visualization course from University of Illinois Urbana Champaign